benborgers/www/posts/js-relative-date.md

 ---
 title: How to format relative date with Node.js
 date: 2020-04-29
+tags:
-tags: programming
+    - programming
+    - javascript
 ---
 A relative date is something like "23 minutes ago", "1 day ago", or "3 months ago".

 My favorite Node.js package for formatting a normal `Date` object into a nice string is [tiny-relative-date](https://www.npmjs.com/package/tiny-relative-date).

 First, install the package:

 ```bash
 npm install tiny-relative-date
 ```

 Then, you can use it like this:

 ```javascript
 const relativeDate = require("tiny-relative-date") // import the package